SnootyMonkey/clj-json-ld/README.md

 The Benefits section of this README document is lifted with only very slight modifications from the [JSON-LD 1.0 W3C Recommendation](http://www.w3.org/TR/json-ld/).

-Thank you to [Gregg Kellog](https://github.com/gkellogg), author of the [json-ld Ruby processor](https://github.com/ruby-rdf/json-ld/), and [Dave Longley](https://github.com/dlongley), author of the [pyld Python processor](https://github.com/digitalbazaar/pyld), for providing prior implementations that were useful to compare to the spec to clarify confusing bits.
+Thank you to [Gregg Kellog](https://github.com/gkellogg), author of the [json-ld Ruby processor](https://github.com/ruby-rdf/json-ld/), and [Dave Longley](https://github.com/dlongley), author of the [pyld Python processor](https://github.com/digitalbazaar/pyld), for providing prior implementations that were useful to study, particularly in the area of testing ideas.

 ## License